Wi-Fi 6: Rate set

-OFDMA
+MU-MIMO and OFDMA

-In 802.11ac (802.11's previous amendment), multi-user MIMO was introduced, which is a spatial multiplexing technique.
+With the previous generation Wi-Fi 5, multi-user MIMO was introduced, which is a spatial multiplexing technique.
 MU-MIMO allows the access point to form beams towards each client, while transmitting information simultaneously.
 By doing so, the interference between clients is reduced, and the overall throughput is increased, since multiple clients can receive data simultaneously.

-With 802.11ax, a similar multiplexing is introduced in the frequency-division multiplexing: OFDMA.
+With Wi-Fi 6, a similar multiplexing is introduced in the frequency-division multiplexing: OFDMA.
 With OFDMA, multiple clients are assigned to different Resource Units in the available spectrum.
 By doing so, an 80 MHz channel can be split into multiple Resource Units, so that multiple clients receive different types of data over the same spectrum, simultaneously.

-To support OFDMA, 802.11ax needs four times as many subcarriers as 802.11ac.
+To support OFDMA, Wi-Fi 6 needs four times as many subcarriers as Wi-Fi 5.
 Specifically, for 20, 40, 80, and 160 MHz channels, the 802.11ac standard has, respectively, 64, 128, 256 and 512 subcarriers while the 802.11ax standard has 256, 512, 1024, and 2048 subcarriers.
 Since the available bandwidths have not changed and the number of subcarriers increases by a factor of four, the subcarrier spacing is reduced by the same factor.
-This introduces OFDM symbols that are four times longer: in 802.11ac, an OFDM symbol takes 3.2 microseconds to transmit.
-In 802.11ax, it takes 12.8 microseconds (both without guard intervals).
+This introduces OFDM symbols that are four times longer: with Wi-Fi 5, an OFDM symbol takes 3.2 microseconds to transmit.
+With Wi-Fi 6, it takes 12.8 microseconds (both without guard intervals).